-- Facilitation Act, 1995 (Act No. 67 of 1995), or, where applicable, land development objectives of that nature set in terms of relevant provincial laws; - (b) direct employment opportunities and activities, mixed land uses and high density residential development into high utilisation public transport corridors interconnected through development nodes within the corridors, and disc our- 5 age urban sprawl where public transport services are inadequate; - (c) give priority to infilling and densification along public transport corridors; - (d) give higher priority to public transport than private transport by ensuring the provision of adequate public transport services and applying travel demand management measures to discourage private transport; - (e) enhance accessibility to public transport services and facilities, and transport functionality in the case of persons with disabilities; and - (f) minimise adverse impacts on the environment. - (4) Transport planning must be viewed as a continuous process by which planning authorities professionally develop and implement integrated public transport services 15 for their areas. - (5) A planning authority must, unless clearly inappropriate or not reasonably practical in the circumstances, in preparing any transport plan, ensure co-ordination and integration within and between land transport modes so as to optimise the accessibility and utilisation of public transport services, facilities and infrastructure. - (6) The MEC must ensure the co-ordination of the planning processes of all planning authorities under the jurisdiction of the province and, in so doing, must ensure that all plans address- - (a) public transport services operating across the boundaries of the areas of planning authorities; - (b) road and rail networks; - (c) freight movements; - (d) the needs of special categories of passengers; - (e) rivalry between neighbouring planning authorities that may result in the duplication or over-supply of transport facilities and infrastructure in the 30 region; - (f) the integration of transport and land use planning within the context of the Development Facilitation Act, 1995 (Act No. 67 of 1995), or any other similar provincial law.

-Types of plans required by Act
+'21 Facilitation Act, 1995 (Act No. 67 of 1995), or, where applicable, land development objectives of that nature set in terms of relevant provincial laws; (b) direct employment opportunities and activities, mixed land uses and high density residential development into high utilisation public transport corridors interconnected through development nodes within the corridors, and discourage urban sprawl where public transport services are inadequate; (c) give priority to infilling and densification along public transport corridors: (d) give higher priority to public transport than private transport by ensuring the provision of adequate public transport services and applying travel demand management measures to discourage private transport; (e) enhance accessibility to public transport services and facilities, and transport functionality in the case of persons with disabilities; and r- 5 (f) minimise adverse impacts on the environment.
+(4) Transport planning must be viewed as a continuous process by which planning authorities professionally develop and implement integrated public transport services 15 for their areas.
+(5) A planning authority must, unless clearly inappropriate or not reasonably practical in the circumstances, in preparing any transport plan, ensure co-ordination and integration within and between land transport modes so as to optimise the accessibility and utilisation of public transport services, facilities and infrastructure.
+(6) The MEC must ensure the co-ordination of the planning processes of all planning authorities under the jurisdiction of the province and, in so doing, must ensure that all 20 plans address- (a) public transport services operating across the boundaries of the areas of planning authorities; (b) road and rail networks; (c) freight movements; 25 (d) the needs of special categories of passengers; (e) rivalry between neighboring planning authorities that may result in the duplication or over-supply of transport facilities and infrastructure in the region; (f) the integration of transport and land use planning within the context of the Development Facilitation Act, 1995 (Act No. 67 of 1995), or any other similar provincial law.
+30 Types of plans required by Act 35 19.
+(1) The following plans are required for the purposes of this Act: (u) A national land transport strategic framework provided for in section 21; (b) provincial land transport frameworks provided for in section 22; (c) current public transport records provided for in section 23; (d) operating licences strategies provided for in section 24; (e) rationalisation plans provided for in section 25; (f) public transport plans provided for in section 26; (g) integrated transport plans provided for in section 27.
+40 (2) The relationship and sequence of transport plans which are illustrated in Figures 1 and 2, are as follows: (a) The Department must prepare a national land transport strategic framework to guide land transport planning countrywide; (b) every province must prepare its initial provincial land transport framework as 45 an overall guide to transport planning within the province; (c) every transport authority and core city, and every municipality required to do so by the MEC, must prepare a public transport plan of which a current public transport record and an operating licences strategy, and, if it has subsidised 50 plan forms a component;

-- 19. (1) The following plans are required for the purposes of this Act: - (a) A national land transport strategic framework provided for in section 21; - (b) provincial land transport frameworks provided for in section 22; - (c) current public transport records provided for in section 23; - (d) operating licences strategies provided for in section 24; - (e) rationalisation plans provided for in section 25; - (f) public transport plans provided for in section 26; - (g) integrated transport plans provided for in section 27. - (2) The relationship and sequence of transport plans which are illustrated in Figures 1 and 2, are as follows: - (a) The Department must prepare a national land transport strategic framework to guide land transport planning countrywide; - (b) every province must prepare its initial provincial land transport framework as an overall guide to transport planning within the province; - (c) every transport authority and core city, and every municipality required to do 50 so by the MEC, must prepare a public transport plan of which a current public transport record and an operating licences strategy, and, if it has subsidised public transport services, a rationalisation plan, form components; - (d) transport authorities and core cities, and other municipalities requested by the MEC, must prepare an integrated transport plan of which the public transport 55 plan forms a component; - (e) every province must prepare subsequent provincial land transport frameworks which, in addition to the provision of subparagraph (ii), must summarise the local plans in the province. - (3) Subject to section 20(4) and (5), provincial transport frameworks must include the 60 planning of both intraprovincial and interprovincial long-distance services, which must be linked where applicable with other public transport services, and may provide for charter services. staff services and tourist services, and in the case of interprovincial transport, this must be done in consultation with the MEC of the other province or provinces concerned.
+public transport services, a rationalisation plan, form components; (d) transport authorities and core cities, and other municipalities requested by the be linked where applicable with other public transport services, and may provide for charter services, staff services and tourist services, and in the case of interprovincial transport, this must be done in consultation with the MEC of the other province or provinces concerned.